Home

 Whose fate is to return to spawn and die

-While their seeds in the shallows lie.
+While their eggs in the shallows lie.

 Indians-Fish-at-Celilo-Falls-FSDM2